CycloneDX/cdxgen/README.md

   -v, --version                Show version number                     [boolean]
 ```

-All boolean arguments accepts `--no` prefix to toggle the behavior.
+All boolean arguments accept `--no` prefix to toggle the behavior.

 ## Example